-The original plan effective date is January 1, 2016.
+The original effective date of the plan is January 1, 2016.

 Plan Distribution Date

 Benefits described in this SPD will only apply to claims incurred on or after the plan effective date or the date on which the plan is distributed whichever is later.